axyr/silverstripe-phpexcel/README.md

 silverstripe-phpexcel
 =====================

-Export DataObjects to an Excel file
+Same as GridFieldExportButton, but exports data to an Excel file.

 	:::php
 	$gridField = new GridField('MyDataObjects', 'MyDataObjects', MyDataObject::get(),